A person in an apron operates a laptop in an organised kitchen, surrounded by supplies and shelves near a refrigerator.

 Understand what you’re actually paying

 Most businesses don’t look past the headline rate.
-Take a proper look at your statements and work out your true cost across all transactions.
+Take a closer look at your statements and calculate your true cost across all transactions.
 If it’s not clear, that’s usually a sign to dig deeper.

 Keep your provider’s pricing simple